bnshuman/securityTests/README.md

-These group of security tests for:
+These are a group of security tests for:

 * Robots.txt
 * Standard security headers